-- Vortex formed on the leading edge of splitter and moving out and rear.
+- A vortex is formed on the leading edge of splitter and moves out and rearward.
 This causes a large low pressure zone which creates downforce.
 The vortex lines can be seen on the LIC Plot.
-The vortex can also be seen in the Streamline Plot. - Attached flow in the center of the splitter.
-Some separation at the leading edge however.
+The vortex can also be seen in the Streamline Plot. - 2.
+Attached flow on the outer ends of the splitter.